lugino-emeritus/py-ntlib/README.md

 invol.close()
 ```

-*Note v0.2.3*: sounds are now in subfolder `sounds`

 ## sofficectl

-Helps connecting python with an OpenOffice or LibreOffice file using `uno`.
-Especially for Libreoffice calc useful.
-It uses tcp port 3103 by default.
+Helps connecting python with an open LibreOffice or OpenOffice file using `uno`.
+Especially useful for calc.
+The config contains the connection parameters.

 ```py
 import ntlib.sofficectl.calctools as calctools